-Venice: points of interest you definetely should not miss!
+Venice attractions you definetely should not miss!

 Are you about to reach the island and feel that perhaps you could do with some ideas of what to see and do in Venice?
 Don’t worry, we’ll give you a hand to find out what you absolutely should not miss!